ardeliatay/aws-certification/8-developer-theory.md

 ### AWS tools
 * **CodeCommit**: based on Git - managed source control service enabling you to create own private git repo within AWS

-* **CodeBuilt**: fully managed build serevice - compiles source code, runs basic tests, create software packages that are ready to deploy into your environment, also provide codeDeploy
+* **CodeBuild**: fully managed build service - compiles source code, runs basic tests, create software packages that are ready to deploy into your environment, also provide codeDeploy

 * **CodeDeploy**: automated application deploy service - can deploy to ec2 instances, on premises systems, and lambda
 * Two deployment approaches available